Sanders, McSorley lead No. 10 Penn State over Illinois 63-24

+CHAMPAIGN, Ill. — Miles Sanders burst through the hole, bounced off a defender trying to grab his ankles and sped up the right side for the go-ahead touchdown.

+That’s when No. 10 Penn State started to hit its stride, too.

-CHAMPAIGN, Ill. — Miles Sanders set career highs by rushing for 200 yards and three touchdowns, Trace McSorley threw for three TDs and ran for a personal-best 92 yards, and No. 10 Penn State scored 35 points in the fourth quarter to pull away for a 63-24 victory over Illinois on Friday night.
+Sanders set career highs by rushing for 200 yards and three touchdowns, Trace McSorley threw for three TDs and ran for a personal-best 92 yards, and the Nittany Lions scored 35 points in the fourth quarter to pull away for a 63-24 victory over Illinois on Friday night.

-The Nittany Lions (4-0, 1-0 Big Ten) broke this one open after getting all they could handle from a team showing signs of a turnaround in coach Lovie Smith’s third season.
+Penn State (4-0, 1-0 Big Ten) scored the final 42 points after Illinois went up by three early in the third quarter, breaking it open after getting all it could handle from a team showing signs of a turnaround in coach Lovie Smith’s third season.

-They fell behind by three early in the third before Sanders scored on a 48-yard run and put away Illinois (2-2, 0-1) with two touchdowns in the opening minute of the fourth.
-It was Penn State’s third straight game with more than 50 points.
+Illinois (2-2, 0-1) opened the second half with a 75-yard touchdown drive.
+Sanders answered with a 48-yard scoring run , and Penn State put this one away with two TDs in the opening minute of the fourth.
+It was the Nittany Lions’ third straight game with more than 50 points.

-“I don’t think we’ve played a complete game,” coach James Franklin said.
+“I don’t think we’ve played a complete game,” said coach James Franklin, in his fifth season.
 “I don’t know if we’ve played many complete games since we’ve been here.
 I think we are getting better.
 There’s certain plays, there’s certain series, there’s certain quarters that we’re not happy.
 I’ve watched a little bit of the NFL.
 It seems it’s the same way at that level.”

 McSorley threw a 16-yard TD to Juwan Johnson on the first play of the quarter.
 Ian Johnson intercepted Illinois’ M.J.
 Rivers, and McSorley hit KJ Hamler with a 21-yarder on the next play, making it 42-24.